markpurser/website/source/_posts/2017-01-03-haskell-christmas.markdown

     |
 ```

-To model the tree, we draw from two sets of integers of equal length.
+To model the tree, we draw from two sets of integers.
 The first being the number of spaces preceding each row - simply starting at height-1 and decrementing to 0 (the last row of the tree, discounting the trunk)

 ``` haskell
 nspaces :: Int -> [Int]